praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note::

     A transport worker is responsible for sending messages to and receiving messages from users in the big wide world.
 For this example we are using a very simple transport that interacts with a user over telnet.
 Other transport mechanisms Vumi supports include SMPP, XMPP, Twitter, IRC, HTTP and a variety of mobile network aggregator specific messaging protocols.
+In subsequent parts of this tutorial we'll be using the XMPP transport to communicate over Google Talk.

 .. _#vumi: irc://irc.freenode.net/vumi
 .. _Python: https://python.org/